tradle/cloudpal/governance.md

   - Tutorials and blogs on use cases
   - Testing environment (sandbox)
   - Production of Samples for use cases
-  - Hackathons - offering CloudPal for devs to hack on
+  - Participating in hackathons - offering CloudPal for devs to hack on, training and support
   - Killer apps ideation
+  - Killer apps teams outreach
+  - Killer apps team formation
   - Recruitment of app dev teams for killer app production

+## General community and social media
+  - consitent daily Tweeting
+  - sub-reddit
+  - Reddit
+  - Matrix

 ## Business development
 - Finding apps and bringing them to CloudPal